-Supervised deep learning has been proven extremely effective for many problems in medical image community.
-However, the promising performance of supervised learning heavily relies on the availability of massive annotations.
-Developing new learning methods with limited annotation will largely advance the real-world clinical applications.
-In this work, we focus on developing semi-supervised learning methods for medical image segmentation.
-These methods have great potential to reduce the annotation effort by taking advantage of numerous amount of unlabeled data and to make progress beyond supervised learning.
-The key insight of our semi-supervised learning method is the transformation consistent self-ensembling strategy.
-The extensive experiments on three representative and challenging datasets have sufficiently demonstrated the effective improvements of our method.
+Supervised deep learning has been proven extremely effective for many problems in \reviseagain{the medical image community}.
+However, promising performance heavily relies \reviseagain{on the amount of annotations.} Developing new methods with limited annotation will largely advance\reviseagain{ real-world clinical applications}.
+In this work, we focus on developing semi-supervised learning methods for medical image segmentation,~\reviseagain{which have great} potential to reduce the annotation effort by taking advantage of \reviseagain{numerous unlabeled data}.
+The key insight of our semi-supervised learning method is the transformation-consistent self-ensembling strategy.
+Extensive experiments on three representative and challenging datasets \reviseagain{demonstrated the effectiveness} of our method.

-\if 0 Leading methods for biomedical images segmentation are mainly based on deep learning models, which rely on massive pixel-level annotation.
-Such pixel-accurate supervision demands expensive labeling from experts, which is scare and difficult to obtain, and also limits the performance of deep networks that usually benefit from more training data.
-This phenomenon calls for semi-supervised method that takes advantage of numerous amount of unlabeled data and makes progress beyond supervised learning.
-Our self-ensemble semi-supervised method achieves effective improvements on three representative yet challenging biomedical image segmentation tasks.
-In this section, we discuss the sensitivity to parameters $k$, 3D issue and analyze the limitations.

-The scale $k$ in the warming up function $\lambda(t)$ is an important hyperparameter.
-At the beginning of the training process, the learning gradients are dominated by the supervised loss term, and it is important to set a proper scale factor $k$ for $\lambda(t)$ to balance the weight of supervised and unsupervised losses.
-We conducted experiments with 50 labeled and 1950 unlabeled data on the dermoscopy image dataset, to analyze the effectiveness of parameter $k$.
-The reported results were evaluated on the validation dataset.
-As shown in Table~\ref{tab:diss}, the improvement is the most prominent when $k$ equals to 1.0, where the weight of unsupervised loss function warms up slowly and achieves the same weight at the end of training. \fi